 Eastern Algarve: Authentic and Tranquil

-The Eastern Algarve features flat coastlines, sandbar islands, and the lagoons of the Ria Formosa Natural Park.
-Tavira stands out as an authentic Portuguese town with genuine soul—historic Roman bridges, castle ruins, and charming whitewashed buildings.
-It’s perfect for those seeking traditional Portuguese culture away from resort crowds.
-This region moves at a slower pace and may lack the dramatic coastal scenery and nightlife options found elsewhere in the Algarve.
+The Eastern Algarve strips away the massive cliffs and replaces them with flat coastlines, pristine sandbar islands, and the vital lagoons of the Ria Formosa Natural Park.
+Tavira easily stands out as an authentic Portuguese town with genuine local soul.
+It features historic Roman bridges, crumbling castle ruins, and gorgeous whitewashed architecture.

 Top Things to Do in Algarve Portugal